 The Elephant Technique – How to Get Things Done (Productivity Series)

-Learning to deal with complex tasks, which will help you achieve your long term strategic goals and vision.
-This article is about a very simple tip – it’s a mindset “thing” to help you focus your energy every day of the week, month and year.
+Learning to deal with complex tasks, which will help you achieve your long-term strategic goals and vision.
+This article is about a very simple mindset tip.
+This productivity technique will help you to focus your energy every day of the week, month and year.

 This is the latest installment in our 2015 feature about Productivity.
 If you have missed any of the previous articles, or would just like to catch up on anything before reading this article you can use the following links: For the introduction to the article series click here, in the first article we delved into goal setting, and thereafter we had two articles devoted to prioritisation (click here for part 1 and here for part 2).

 Q: How do you eat an elephant?